Twenty hurt after high-speed train derails in eastern France

 There were 348 passengers on board.

-A land slip appeared to have caused the accident, a local law enforcement official told Reuters.
+The state rail company SNCF said on Twitter that the train driver was “seriously injured” and evacuated by helicopter, adding that a major land slip caused the accident.

+Alexandre Sergeant, a passenger on the train, told BFM television: “We are all a bit shaken.
+There are people crying, some have back pains.”

-Other trains were being re-routed and there was no interruption to services, a spokesman for the state rail company SNCF said.
+Other trains were being re-routed and there was no interruption to services, a spokesman for SNCF said.

 In 2015, a TGV derailed on the Paris-Strasbourg line during a test run prior to the line’s entry into service, killing 11 people.